 This funding category supports capacity building projects that benefit CaLD communities, including those targeting new and emerging communities, women, seniors, young people and regional communities.
 The project must be supported by a broader strategy or deliver long-term benefits for CaLD communities, and improve the accessibility and effectiveness of services for CaLD communities.

-Projects must be delivered for a minimum 12 months and commence from January 2025.
+Projects must be delivered for a minimum 12 months and commence from July 2024 and no later than January 2025.

 Projects must address one of the following priority issues: